andrew-quintana/andrew-quintana/README.md

 `Python · SQL · Google Cloud APIs · Toloka`

 ---

+### 🏫 Education
+- 💻 **Master of Science in Computer Science** @ Georgia Institute of Technology - specializtion in AI and Robotics
+- ⚙️ **Bachelor of Science in Mechanical Engineering** @ Miami Univeristy: Oxford - focus in robotics and a minor in Spanish

 ### 🧠 Past Roles
 - 🐶 **ML/MLOps Engineering Intern** @ Transcoder – suported and developed behavior recognition for dogs